suhasaggarwal/vaccine_availability/README.md

 #  Data Sheets for vaccine availability are available in this repository

 Please download the CSVs available in the repository.
-This data is lieu of Heal the World - Campaign - according to Om Shanti Principles.
+This data is in lieu of Heal the World - Campaign - according to Om Shanti Principles.

 ![alt text](https://lh3.googleusercontent.com/proxy/sS408uehbFFrftV-2yJJqqJZjlHt7X32w-HwNI6-mVa5lQwGQveqSckK5idrO2qR64wU9lxW98q-N-92cutq17TzhvtMErooyBNzc4rXRugzHmM7-HDsweteG2iGGQxn=w1200-h630-p-k-no-nu)